Migrating business email to Fastmail

 If you have many users, or you wish to avoid any downtime, then migrating one user at a time is preferable.

-Migrate all at once
+Option 1: migrate all at once

 Pros: Less steps to complete migration.

-Migrate one at a time
+Option 2: migrate one at a time

 At your existing email provider, set the user's email account to forward all email to us via one of our forwarding tunnel addresses.
-This will ensure that any new email that arrives at your old provider will be forwarded to FastMail.
+This will ensure that any new email that arrives at your old provider will be forwarded to Fastmail.

-Use the email import tool to copy email for that user from your old provider to the user's new FastMail account.
-If they have mail on their desktop (downloaded via POP), they'll need to manually transfer those folders to FastMail's servers if they want it to be backed up.
+Use the email import tool to copy email for that user from your old provider to the user's new Fastmail account.
+If they have mail on their desktop (downloaded via POP), they'll need to manually transfer those folders to Fastmail's servers if they want it to be backed up.

-Pros: User experiences no delay: they have complete access to their old mail and new from FastMail once the mail import is completed.
+Pros: User experiences no delay: they have complete access to their old mail and new from Fastmail once the mail import is completed.
 You can check the status of each user individually.

-Cons: An extra configuration step is required in setting up the forwarding tunnels for each user.
+Cons: An extra step is required in setting up the forwarding tunnels for each user.
 This can be time consuming if there are many users, but fortunately they don't have to be all done at once.

 Migrate contacts and calendar